TheThingsNetwork/docs/_content/lorawan/frequency-plans.md

 - Uplink channels 1-10 (RX1)
 - **923.2** - SF10BW125 (RX2)

-### AS923-925
+### AS923-925 ("AS2")

-Used in Brunei, Cambodia, Hong Kong, Laos, Taiwan, Thailand, Vietnam, Indonesia
+Used in Brunei, Cambodia, Hong Kong, Indonesia, Laos, Taiwan, Thailand, Vietnam

 Uplink: